The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Toy model

 \subsection{Stability of pinholes}

 To study under which conditions pinholes are stable in the oxide barrier, we follow methods outlined in Zhou \etal \cite{Zhou2007} to determine the interfacial surface energies between different materials in our system.
-Previous experiments measure the interfacial surface energies for different Al and AlO$_x$ interfaces \cite{Zhou2005} which we use in subsequent calculations.
+Previous theoretical studies use molecular dynamics methods to calculate the interfacial surface energies for different Al and AlO$_x$ interfaces \cite{Zhou2005}, finding $\gamma_\mathrm{Al} = 0.057$ eV/{\AA}$^2$, $\gamma_\mathrm{AlO} = 0.341$ eV/{\AA}$^2$, and $\gamma_\mathrm{Al/AlO} = 0.186$ eV/{\AA}$^2$ which we use in subsequent calculations.
+The surface energy, $\gamma$, is between the materials specified in the subscript, and where only one material is given, the interface is vacuum.

 Eq.~\ref{eq:formation_energy} describes the hole formation energy for the geometry shown in Fig.~\ref{fig:pinhole}~(a), with a pinhole in the oxide on an Al bottom contact and vacuum above the oxide (before the top contact is deposited).